 The regular business expenses which an insured may deduct from gross earned income for federal tax purposes.

 Future Increase Option:

-An optional benefit which allows the insured to purchase additional coverage up to a stated age, regardless of health, as long as his or her income warrants the increase.
+An optional benefit that allows the insured to purchase additional coverage up to a stated age, regardless of health, as long as his or her income warrants the increase.

 A policy covering the employees of a business or members of a union.

-A type of insurance which cannot be cancelled or altered by the insurance company as long as the insured continues to pay premiums on time.
+A type of insurance that cannot be canceled or altered by the insurance company as long as the insured continues to pay premiums on time.
 However, the premium may be increased for classes of insureds.

-A provision which increases the insured’s pre-disability earnings every year according to a given formula, so residual disability benefits will not lose purchasing power because of inflation.
+A provision that increases the insured’s pre-disability earnings every year according to a given formula so residual disability benefits will not lose purchasing power because of inflation.

 Accidental bodily injury that occurs while a policy is in force.